Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Low-Latency MLSE

-\textit{1) BM Calculation and ACS of the First Layer:} The signal processing procedure of L2S-MLSE still includes BM calculation, ACS, and survivor path selection.
-The BM calculation of L2S-MLSE is the same as that of 1S-MLSE.
-The details of the ACS calculation of the first layer are shown in Fig. \ref{fig5}.
+\textit{1) BM Calculation and ACS of the First Layer:} The signal processing procedure of MLSE still includes BM calculation, ACS, and survivor path selection.
+The BM calculation of MLSE is the same as that of 1S-MLSE.
 In the first layer, the BMs from time index $n-1$ to time index $n+1$ that share the same initial and final states are summed together.
-For the 16 ACS units that share the same initial and final states, the calculation can be expressed as Eq. (\ref{eq4}).
-Since all four paths in Eq. (\ref{eq4}) start from the same state, their BMs are comparable regardless of the previous PM.
+Since all four paths start from the same state, their BMs are comparable regardless of the previous PM.
 In each ACS unit, 4 adders and 3 comparators are included.
-In the overall 16 ACS units depicted in Fig. \ref{fig5}, 64 adders and 48 comparators are included.
+In the overall 16 ACS units, 64 adders and 48 comparators are included.
 In the first layer with $N$ symbols, the overall groups of 16 ACS units are $N/2$.
 In conclusion, with symbol length of $N$, the overall computational complexity of the BM calculation and ACS operation in the first layer includes $16N$ variable multipliers, $1$ constant multipliers, $48N+16$ adders, and $24N$ comparators.

 \textit{2) ACS of the Other Layers and Survivor Path Selection:} After the first layer, the accumulated BM are transferred layer by layer.
 The overall groups of 16 ACS units are decreased from the first layer of $N/2$ to the following layers of $N/4$, $N/8$, and so on.
 In the last layer, the survivor path is found from the outputs of the last group of 16 ACS units.
 The survivor path selection requires 15 comparators and introduces the latency of $1$ delay unit.
-Therefore, the overall latency of L2S-MLSE is $\log_2(N)+2$ delay units.
-The overall computational complexity of L2S-MLSE is $16N$ variable multipliers, 1 constant multiplier, $80N-48$ adders, and $48N-33$ comparators.
-Compared with 1S-MLSE, the latency of L2S-MLSE is reduced from linear order to logarithmic order at the cost of increased adders and comparators.
+Therefore, the overall latency of MLSE is $\log_2(N)+2$ delay units.
+The overall computational complexity of MLSE is $16N$ variable multipliers, 1 constant multiplier, $80N-48$ adders, and $48N-33$ comparators.
+Compared with 1S-MLSE, the latency of MLSE is reduced from linear order to logarithmic order at the cost of increased adders and comparators.